← Heimdall Docs

 Key properties

-• id - Unique identifier (prefixed with app_)
+• id - Unique identifier (UUID)

-• name - URL-safe slug, unique across the account
+• slug - URL-safe identifier, globally unique

 • display_name - Human-readable label